luau-project/LuaInstaller/docs/UsageCI.md

-# Usage in CI servers
+# Usage on CI servers

 ## Overview

-By the use of ```LuaInstaller.Console```, you can setup continuous integration / continuous delivery (CI CD) to buid and test your Lua-related project on Windows against the MSVC toolchain.
+By the use of ```LuaInstaller.Console```, you can setup continuous integration / continuous delivery (CI, CD) to buid and test your Lua-related project on Windows against the MSVC toolchain.

 ## Table of Contents